romeerez/orchid-orm/docs/src/guide/migration-writing.md

 ## addPrimaryKey, dropPrimaryKey

+[//]: # 'has JSDoc'

 Add a primary key to a table on migrate, and remove it on rollback.

 `dropPrimaryKey` takes the same arguments, removes the primary key on migrate, and adds it on rollback.

-The first argument is the table name, other arguments are the same as in [composite primary key](#composite-primary-key).
+First argument is a table name, second argument is an array of columns.
+The optional third argument may have a name for the primary key constraint.

 ```ts
 import { change } from '../dbScript';